Guide

 1. Install

+Installing Nylas CLI takes under 2 minutes on macOS, Linux, or Windows.
 Run brew install nylas/nylas-cli/nylas (other methods).
 Yahoo doesn't require any special setup -- no CalDAV server URLs or app passwords needed when going through Nylas.
+The binary is roughly 25 MB and auto-detects your system architecture during install.

 2. Authenticate your Yahoo account

+Nylas CLI authenticates Yahoo accounts through OAuth 2.0, which eliminates the need for app-specific passwords that Yahoo requires for direct CalDAV access.
 Create an application in the Nylas dashboard, connect your Yahoo account there, then configure the CLI with your API key.
-No app passwords, no CalDAV server URLs.
+The entire auth flow completes in under 60 seconds.

 nylas auth config